mcs07/MolVS/examples/README.rst

 Examples
 ========

-This directory contains iPython notebooks with examples of how to use MolVS.
+This directory contains Jupyter iPython notebooks with examples of how to use MolVS.

 Viewing
 -------